Faulting and Uniquing

 To illustrate, consider an application that allows a user to fetch and edit details about a single employee.
 The employee has a relationship to a manager and to a department, and these objects in turn have other relationships.
-If you retrieve just a single Employee object from a persistent store, its manager, department, and reports relationships are initially represented by faults.
-Figure 1 shows an employee’s department relationship represented by a fault.
+If you retrieve just a single Employee object from a persistent store, its manager, department, and reports relationships are initially represented by faults.shows an employee’s department relationship represented by a fault.

 Although the fault is an instance of the Department class, it has not yet been realized—none of its persistent instance variables have yet been set.
 This means that not only does the department object consume less memory itself, but there’s no need to populate its employees relationship.
 If it were a requirement that the object graph be complete, then to edit a single attribute of a single employee, it would ultimately be necessary to create objects to represent the whole corporate structure.

 Fault handling is transparent—you do not have to execute a fetch to realize a fault.
-If at some stage a persistent property of a fault object is accessed, then Core Data automatically retrieves the data for the object and initializes the object (see NSManagedObject Class Reference for a list of methods that do not cause faults to fire).
+If at some stage a persistent property of a fault object is accessed, Core Data automatically retrieves the data for the object and initializes the object.
 This process is commonly referred to as firing the fault.
-If you send the Department object a message to get, say, its name, then the fault fires—and in this situation Core Data executes a fetch for you to retrieve all the object's attributes.
+If you access a property on the Department object — its name, for example — the fault fires and Core Data executes a fetch for you to retrieve all of the object's attributes.
+(See

 When a fault is fired, Core Data does not go back to the store if the data is available in its cache.
 With a cache hit, converting a fault into a realized managed object is very fast—it is basically the same as normal instantiation of a managed object.
 If the data is not available in the cache, Core Data automatically executes a fetch for the fault object; this results in a round trip to the persistent store to fetch the data, and again the data is cached in memory.

-The corollary of this point is that whether an object is a fault is not the same as whether its data has been retrieved from the store.
-Whether or not an object is a fault simply means whether or not a given managed object has all its attributes populated and is ready to use.
-If you need to determine whether an object is a fault, you can send it an
+Whether or not an object is a fault simply means whether or not a given managed object has all its persistent attributes populated and is ready to use.
+If you need to determine whether an object is a fault, call its

-NO, then the data must be in memory.
+false, then the data must be in memory and therefore the object is not a fault.
 However, if

 Turning Objects into Faults

-Turning a realized object into a fault can be useful in pruning the object graph (see Reducing Memory Overhead), as well as ensuring property values are current (see Ensuring Data Is Up-to-Date).
-Turning a managed object into a fault releases unnecessary memory, sets its in-memory property values to
+Turning a realized object into a fault can be useful in pruning the object graph, as well as ensuring that property values are current.
+Turning a managed object into a fault releases unnecessary memory and sets its in-memory property values to

 You can turn a realized object into a fault with the